Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Abstract

 \section{Abstract}

-Existing theoretical analyses of satellite mega-constellations often rely on restrictive assumptions---such as short serving times---or lack tractability when evaluating realistic handover strategies.
-Motivated by these limitations, this paper develops a general analytical framework for accurately characterising the ergodic capacity of low Earth orbit (LEO) satellite networks under arbitrary handover strategies.
-Specifically, we model the transmission link as shadowed-Rician fading and introduce the persistent satellite channel, wherein the channel process is governed by an i.i.d. renewal process under mild assumptions of uncoordinated handover decisions and knowledge of satellite ephemeris and fading parameters.
-Within this framework, we derive the ergodic capacity (persistent capacity) of the persistent satellite channel using renewal theory and establish its relation to the non-persistent capacity studied in prior work.
-To address computational challenges, we present closed-form upper and lower bounds on persistent capacity.
-The optimal handover problem is formulated as a non-linear fractional program, obtaining an explicit decision rule via a variant of Dinkelbach’s algorithm.
-We further demonstrate that a simpler handover strategy maximising serving capacity closely approximates the optimal strategy, providing practical insights for designing high-throughput LEO satellite communication systems.
+Existing analyses of ergodic capacity in satellite mega-constellations often rely on restrictive serving time assumptions or become intractable under realistic handover strategies.
+This paper develops a framework for characterising the ergodic capacity of low-Earth-orbit (LEO) mega-constellation links {under arbitrary handover strategies and serving times.
+The user--satellite link is modelled as shadowed-Rician fading, and a semi-stochastic satellite channel with persistence is introduced in which visible satellites are drawn from a non-homogeneous binomial point process (NBPP) at each handover and the selected satellite is then propagated using circular orbit dynamics.
+Under uncoordinated handover decisions, this yields independent serving periods and enables a renewal-theoretic derivation of persistent capacity.
+This capacity is related to the non-persistent capacity from prior work, and closed-form bounds are provided for efficient evaluation.
+Optimal handover is then formulated as a non-linear fractional program, yielding an explicit decision rule via a variant of Dinkelbach's algorithm.
+The results show that a simpler strategy that maximises serving capacity closely approximates the optimum while performing best under SGP4-based orbit prediction and mega-constellation simulation.}